codejet/Gigs/README.md

 ## Tests

-Setting up [Jest](http://facebook.github.io/jest/) for a React Native project seems to be a bit tricky (though that might have changed by now).
+Setting up [Jest](http://facebook.github.io/jest/) for a React Native project seemed to be a bit tricky (though that might have changed in the meantime).
 There is an issue on Github that helped me getting it to work: https://github.com/facebook/react-native/issues/700 (hat tip to [naoufal](https://github.com/naoufal)).

 To run the tests: